Andrews Artistry

 How Do You Get Inspired?

 Reading is a great way to get inspired.
-Short stories, poems, anything that is expertly described really gets my gears turning to create something new.
+Short stories, poems, and anything expertly described,d get my gears turning to create something new.